 Timeline for graduating from Online Master’s in Human Services Programs

 The duration of the master of human services program online could range from 16 to 24 months.
 This timeline would differ depending on the number of credits the program requires, mode of program delivery, full-time or part-time student status, electives, concentration, coursework, and synchronous or asynchronous learning.
-Typically, the program ranges between 30 and 46 credits, which full-time students could complete in about 2 years or less, and part-time students in 3 to 4 years.
+Typically, the program ranges between 30 and 46 credits, which full-time students could complete in about two years or less, and part-time students in 3 to 4 years.

 Online Master’s in Human Services Programs Admission Requirements

-• Application form
+• Application form and fee

 • Bachelor’s degree (does not need to be a degree in human services)